sidnat/to-shovel-or-not/README.md

  The user can enter a new location to see weather data relevant to them. using the following forms:
  - Postal Code
- - City (if there are no global duplicates) and if there are duplicates, then:
+ - City (if there are no global duplicates)
- - City plus an extra parameter like State, Province, Country etc.
+ - if there are duplicate cities, then enter City plus an extra parameter like State, Province, Country etc.

 ![User Location weather page](to-shovel-or-not-react/public/images/userlocation.png)